 Help customers find answers wherever they are

 Customers shouldn’t need to work hard to find the answers they need.
-That’s why we launched Sidekick, the cute but powerful little box in the corner that allows customers to get help at any time, on any page.
+That’s why we launched Sidekick, the powerful “box in the corner” that allows customers to get help at any time, on any page.